rolandwalker/persistent-soft/README.markdown

 Overview
 ========

-Persistent storage, returning nil on failure.
+Persistent storage for Emacs, returning nil on failure.

 Quickstart
 ----------